Personal data protection policy

 ARTICLE 8.
 DATA RETENTION PERIOD

-The retention period is defined according to the purposes of the processing and particularly takes into account the applicable legal provisions requiring a precise retention period for certain categories of data, any applicable limitation periods and the recommendations of the CNIL concerning certain categories of data processing.
+The retention period is defined according to the purposes of the processing and particularly takes into account the applicable legal provisions requiring a precise retention period for certain categories of data, any applicable limitation periods.

 ARTICLE 9.
 YOUR RIGHTS